 — Atiku Abubakar (@atiku) March 19, 2014

-- He has a long time rivalry with his one-time principal.
-Ex-president Olusegun Obasanjo whom he served under as vice president for 8 years.
+He has a long-time rivalry with his one-time Boss.
+That person is Ex-president Olusegun Obasanjo.
+A man whom he served under as vice president for 8 years.

-- He is considered by many to be one of Nigeria’s few detribalized politicians from the northern part of the country owing to his marriage ties which cut along ethnic and religious lines.
+We consider him to be one of Nigeria’s few detribalized politicians.
+Also, a man from the northern part of the country.
+The truth is, this is owing to his marriage ties, which cut along ethnic and religious lines.

-FACT CHECK: Thanks for reading our ATIKU ABUBAKAR Childhood Story plus untold biography facts.
-At ChildhoodBiography, we strive for accuracy and fairness.
-If you see something that doesn’t look right in this article, please place your comment or contact us!
+If you see something that doesn’t look right in this article, please reach us.
+Kindly place your comment or contact us!